 Ideal For:

-- Context Matters: Consider the role, industry, and company culture when choosing an interview type.
+- Context Matters: Consider role, industry, and company culture.

-- Mix and Match: Combine interview types strategically to get a comprehensive view of candidates.
+- Mix & Match: Combine interview types to get a complete view of candidates.

-- Iterate and Improve: Continuously refine your interview process based on feedback and outcomes.
+- Iterate & Improve: Continuously refine your process based on feedback and results.